 Lisa Page, I have no idea.

-Chief of Staff Rabicki and the general counsel Baker.
+Chief of staff, Rabicki, and the general counsel, Baker.

-Because rank and file FBI guys should be proud of the work they do protecting us every day and st and getting involved in counterintelligence work that they do and and digging deep into radical Islamic groups that want to bring harm to our country.
+Again, you notice there's no rank-and-file people here because rank-and-file FBI guys should be proud of the work they do protecting us every day and getting involved in counterintelligence work that they do and digging deep into radical Islamic groups that want to bring harm to our country.

 They're not the problem.